 By performing this calculation, you’d essentially discover that each of your customer contracts is worth $22,000 on average this year.
 Next year, however, if your one-year contracts don’t renew, or if you acquire additional clients, your average ACV will be different.

-It’s worth noting that there’s no industry benchmark for ACV, since high or low results are neither good nor bad.
+It’s worth noting that when it comes to ACV, SaaS companies have no industry benchmark for ACV targets, since high or low results are neither good nor bad.
 That’s why ACV offers the most value when you team it up with other revenue or sales metrics, like ARR.

 How to calculate ARR